10 Best Day Trips from Paris With Kids

 These days, there are huge fortification walls and cannon-dotted bulwarks ringing the rock, along with a soaring steeple, arched cloisters, and cobbled streets laced with medieval structures.
 It’s an amazing place to get lost and learn about the rich religious history of the Mont, the Norman conquests, and the hard-fought sieges of the Hundred Years’ War.

 Because it’s among the most popular day trips from Paris, there are plenty of offerings for planned outings up to Mont Saint Michel.
 They will last all day – it takes a few hours to even get to the site.
-Most will also include pitstops at iconic beaches on the Normandy coast or to go cider tasting along the way.
+Most will also include pitstops at iconic beaches on the Normandy coast.

 9. Luxembourg City